cunarist/transle/README.md

 - `native`: Rust crates.
 The name of the library crate folder should be exactly the same as that of library crate's name.
 - `lib`: Dart modules for Flutter.
 - `pubspec.yaml`: Flutter settings and dependencies.
 - `.env.template`: Template of `.env` file.
+Includes environment variables that will be loaded in Dart.
-Includes environment variables that will be loaded before compilation.
-This is useful when some dependency requires the location of external source files such as C++ libraries to be informed through an environment variable.
+- `native/.cargo/config.toml.template`: Template of `config.toml` file.
+Includes environment variables that will be loaded during Rust compilation.

 ## Division of Functions